johndthomson/acacia/README.md

 To compile in Windows, Linux or OSX using Qt Creator:

 1. Install Qt developer tools with Qt Creator.
-2. Install external image compression libraries: [libjpeg-turbo](https://sourceforge.net/projects/libjpeg-turbo/files/) (may already be installed in Ubuntu) and [libwebp](https://developers.google.com/speed/webp/download).
+2. Install external image compression libraries: [libjpeg-turbo](https://sourceforge.net/projects/libjpeg-turbo/files/) (may already be installed in your distribution) and [libwebp](https://developers.google.com/speed/webp/download).
 3. Open project file "acacia.pro" in Qt Creator.
 4. Change paths to image libraries in "acacia.pro" file according to your OS.
 5. Build project.